| IMPORTANT WARNING

 - tell your doctor if you have recently had a heart attack.
 Your doctor may tell you that you should not take clomipramine.

-- tell your doctor if you are being treated with electroshock therapy (procedure in which small electric shocks are administered to the brain to treat certain mental illnesses), if you drink or have ever drunk large amounts of alcohol and if you have or have ever had seizures, brain damage, problems with your urinary system or prostate (a male reproductive organ), glaucoma (an eye condition), irregular heartbeat, problems with your blood pressure, thyroid problems, or heart, kidney, or liver disease.
+- tell your doctor if you are being treated with electroshock therapy (procedure in which small electric shocks are administered to the brain to treat certain mental illnesses), if you drink or have ever drunk large amounts of alcohol and if you have or have ever had seizures, brain damage, problems with your urinary system or prostate (a male reproductive organ), irregular heartbeat, problems with your blood pressure, thyroid problems, or heart, kidney, or liver disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking clomipramine, call your doctor.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking clomipramine.

 - you should know that this medication may make you drowsy and may increase the risk that you will have a seizure.
 Do not drive a car, operate machinery, swim, or climb until you know how this medication affects you.

 - remember that alcohol can add to the drowsiness caused by this medication.

 - tell your doctor if you use tobacco products.
 Cigarette smoking may decrease the effectiveness of this medication.